ksu-cs-textbooks/cis526/content/08-routing/06-routers.md

 date: 2018-08-24T10:53:26-05:00
 ---

-Many web development frameworks built upon this concept of routes by suppling a _router_, and object that would store route patterns and perform the routing operation.
+Many web development frameworks built upon this concept of routes by supplying a _router_, and object that would store route patterns and perform the routing operation.
 One popular Node library [express](https://expressjs.com/), is at its heart a router.
 If we were to write our Node blog using Express, the syntax to create our routes would be:

 ```js
 const express = require('express');